brianchandotcom/liferay-portal/modules/util/portal-tools-db-schema-importer/README.markdown

 Import parameters:

 - `--jdbc-batch-size <arg>` Set the JDBC batch size.
-Default 2500.
+The default value is 2500.
 - `--jdbc-fetch-size <arg>` Set the JDBC result set fetch size.
-Default 2500.
+The default value is 2500.
 - `--path <arg>` Set the path of the source SQL files.
 - `--source-jdbc-url <arg>` Set the source JDBC URL.
 - `--source-password <arg>` Set the source database user password.